The Stigma of a Child Sexual Abuse Charge

 Oklahoma law prohibits a caretaker or other person from abusing, neglecting, committing any sexual abuse, or exploiting a child.
 Okla.
 Stat. tit.
 21 § 843.1

 The law prohibits the direct abuse of a child, but it also prohibits the enabling of abuse of a child, including sexual abuse of a child.

-Any person who willfully or maliciously engages in child abuse, including child sexual abuse, may be convicted of a felony, punishable by up to a year in county jail and/or a fine from $500 to $5,000.
+Any person who willfully or maliciously engages in child abuse, including child sexual abuse, may be convicted of a felony.
+This is punishable by up to life in prison, a fine between $500 and $5,000, or both.
 Okla.
 Stat. tit.
 21 § 843.5

 Under this statute, child sexual abuse is defined as willful or malicious sexual abuse, including but not limited to rape, incest, and lewd or indecent acts or proposals of a child under the age of 18.

 If the child involved is under 12 years of age, the punishment for child sexual abuse is particularly harsh.
 If convicted, you could spend at least 25 years in prison and pay a fine of from $500 to $5,000.

 Here is a scenario.
 The father of a young child directly sexually abuses the child over a long period of time.
 The mother and wife turns a blind eye to the abuse, but understands at some level that it is happening.
 She doesn’t report it and allows it to continue.
 Both the father and the mother can be convicted of child sexual abuse under this statute.